How do I get started?

 What levels of students do you teach?

-I work with all levels of students. it's really more a question of the students motivation and their level of intent more than their skill level.
+I work with all levels of students.
+It's really more a question of the students motivation and their level of intent more than their skill level.
 I'll work with people who have never played guitar before as well as people who've been playing guitar for many years and maybe they feel like they're a little stuck in a rut.
-I definitely look forward to helping people like that to just break out and go in new directions with their guitar playing.
-Watch the video (back to top)
+I definitely look forward to helping people break out of old habits and go in new directions with their guitar playing. (back to top)

 How long is a typical lesson with you?